State Amplification Subject To Masking Constraints

 Note that coding can not improve this difference as the channel is reversely degraded.
-Thus, coding might help to increase $R_a$ at the expense of decreasing $R_a-R_l$ for the reversely degraded scenario.
-In particular, the region provided by Proposition~\ref{thm:Rin2Enhancement}, which is an enhancement over that of Proposition~\ref{thm:Rin2}, is achievable for the reversely degraded scenario.
-And, in the region stated in Proposition~\ref{thm:Rin2Enhancement}, $R_a$ vs. $R_a-R_l$ can be traded-off using different input distributions. ($U=\phi$ case will correspond to the maximum $R_a-R_l$, and achieve $C_d$.)
+Thus, coding might help to increase $R_a$ at the expense of possibly decreasing $R_a-R_l$ for the reversely degraded scenario.
+This is also the case for the covering scheme given by Corollary~\ref{thm:Rin2}.
+That is, $R_a$ vs. $R_a-R_l$ can be traded-off using different input distributions. ($U=\emptyset$ case will correspond to the maximum $R_a-R_l$, and achieve $C_d$.)